FUenal/week_5_gan_msc_compsci/README.md

 This project successfully demonstrates the power of advanced GAN techniques to achieve high-quality artistic style transfer.
 The final model is capable of producing compelling, textured images that convincingly mimic the style of Claude Monet.

 For a detailed discussion of potential next steps and further improvements, please see the **"Future Work"** section at the end of the project notebook.
 Key ideas include experimenting with a ResNet-based generator and further hyperparameter tuning.

+---

+## Acknowledgments

+* Kaggle and the organizers for providing a rich, real-world dataset.
+* The MSc Computer Science & AI program for framing this as a hands-on assignment.

+---